frcdesign/FRCDesign.org/docs/mechanism-examples/shooter/index.md

     ---

-    Made for for shooting Rapid React balls, using a hood to aim to balls vertically, and a turret to aim horizontally.
+    A ball shooter with an adjustable hood and turret

     [:octicons-arrow-right-24: 6800's Rapid React Shooter](6800_2022_shooter.md)